eth-brownie/brownie/docs/tests.rst

 .. py:attribute:: gas_limit

     If set to an integer, this value will over-ride the default gas limit setting for whatever network you are testing on.

-When the gas limit is set to automatic, transactions that would cause the EVM to revert will raise a ``VirtualMachineError`` during this estimation and so will not be broadcasted.
-You will not have access to any information about the failed transaction.
+    When the gas limit is calculated automatically:

+    * Transactions that would cause the EVM to revert will raise a ``VirtualMachineError`` during gas estimation and so will not be broadcasted.
+    * No ``TransactionReceipt`` is generated.
+You will not have access to any information about why it failed.

+    When the gas limit is a fixed value:

+    * Transactions that revert will be broadcasted, but still raise a ``VirtualMachineError``.
+    * Unless the call is handled with ``check.reverts`` the exception will cause the test to fail.
+    * If you need to access the ``TransactionReceipt`` you can find it the ``history`` list.